Types of Eagles - Different Eagle Species with Photos

 Eagles are diurnal raptors from the family Accipitridae, from the order Accipitriformes.
 Diurnal means they live mostly during the daytime.
 This is important considering they need to see their prey from great heights.
 Eagles have hooked beaks to rip the flesh of their prey, usually larger than other birds of prey.
 Their vision is extremely acute and is the reason we use the phrase ‘eagle eye’ to refer to someone who spots something easily.

 They are so-called birds of prey because they feed on animals.
-Fish is one of the most common types of prey, but they will also eat reptiles, mammals and even other birds.
+Fish is one of the most common types of prey, but they will also eat reptiles, mammals, and even other birds.
 Myths surrounding eagles have claimed some are able to pick up sheep or even children, but the reality is that they can only carry up to about a third of their body weight[1].
 They may lift more with momentum, but they won't be able to carry it far.

 The eagle is usually an apex predator, depending on which other species are present in a given area.
-Not only are they dangerous to other animals, but also each other.
+Not only are they dangerous to other animals, but also to each other.
 Eagles will usually give birth to two eggs, but the most dominant offspring (usually a female) will kill and eat the other.

-Many genera comprise the eagle family, but they are also informally (i.e. not scientifically) organized into four characteristic groups:
+Many genera comprise the eagle family, but they are also informally (i.e., not scientifically) organized into four characteristic groups:

-• Fish eagles: due to mainly feeding on fish for sustenance.
+- Fish eagles: due to mainly feeding on fish for sustenance.

-• Snake eagles: because they are particularly adept at killing and eating reptiles.
+- Snake eagles: because they are particularly adept at killing and eating reptiles.

-• Harpy eagles: large eagles which live in tropical forests.
+- Harpy eagles: large eagles which live in tropical forests.

-• Booted eagles: have feathers on their lower legs which look like boots.
+- Booted eagles: have feathers on their lower legs which look like boots.

 Bald eagle (Haliaeetus leucocephalus)

-Bald eagles are well adapted to different environments and can be found in forests, swamps, rivers, mountains and other areas.
+The national bird of the United States of America, the bald eagle is perhaps the most recognizable eagle species.
+However, they are not only found here, but all over North America, from Mexico to Canada.
+They are also represented on the Mexican flag.
+Bald eagles are well adapted to different environments and can be found in forests, swamps, rivers, mountains, and other areas.
 Females of this species can weigh over 7 kg (15.4 lbs) and can reach nearly 2 meters in wingspan.
-They are recognizable by the bright white feathers on their head which contrasts the to the deep brown of the rest of their plumage.
+They are recognizable by the bright white feathers on their head which contrasts with the deep brown of the rest of their plumage.
+Interestingly, bald eagles are known for their impressive nest-building skills, often creating massive nests that can weigh up to a ton.

 Spanish imperial eagle (Aquila adalberti)